Get insider access

 4. Best Budget PS4 Gaming Headset

-The Logitech G535 LIGHTSPEED Wireless are the best budget PS4 gaming headphones we've tested.
-Unlike the SteelSeries Arctis Nova 7P Wireless, you don't have the option of using them wired, so if they run out of power, you have to wait for them to charge to use them again.
-Still, their battery lasts roughly 35 hours of continuous use, so you only need to plug them in every few days.
-They come with a USB dongle that provides a low latency connection for gaming and have a comfortable fit for most people.
-Their boom mic has an okay recording quality but doesn't make your voice sound as full-bodied as the previous picks.
+The Turtle Beach Stealth 600 (Gen 3) Wireless are the best budget PS4 gaming headphones we've tested.
+Unlike the SteelSeries Arctis Nova 7P Wireless, you don't have the option of using them wired, so if they run out of power, you'll have to wait for them to charge to use them again.
+The good news is their battery lasts for a mammoth 85 hours of continuous use, so you only need to plug them in every few days.
+Their boom mic is also very good and does a great job separating your voice from any noise around you.
+They come with a USB dongle that provides a low latency connection for gaming, and they have a comfortable fit for most people.
+These headphones come in a few variants.
+The PlayStation variant is the obvious choice for PS4 users, but the Xbox variant is the one to go for if you game on multiple platforms, as neither the PC nor PlayStation variants work with Xbox.

-Their sound profile lacks some thump and rumble, but it's reasonably well-balanced overall, so your audio has body and warmth, and voices sound clear and detailed.
-They have companion software that includes a graphic EQ and presets if you prefer a different sound.
-They're decently well-built but feel plasticky, and if you'd prefer a sturdier option, the HyperX Cloud Alpha S are another good, budget-friendly option.
+Their sound profile lacks a little thump, so explosions are robbed of some rumble, but it's reasonably well-balanced overall, so your audio has plenty of body and warmth, and voices sound clear and detailed.
+That said, a big peak in the mid-treble renders sibilants piercing, so you'll be happy to learn they have a great companion app that includes a graphic EQ and presets for you to customize the sound to your preferences.
+Their build quality is okay, but the plastic used feels cheap.
+If you'd prefer a sturdier option, the HyperX Cloud Alpha S are another good, budget-friendly option.
 They're better built overall, and their cable, mic, and ear cup padding are detachable, so it's easy to replace anything that gets damaged.
 However, they don't have sound customization features and create a less natural, open-seeming passive soundstage.

 See our review